ANIRUDH-R2911/roadscene-vision-exploration/README.md

 The object detection best.pt file is the trained Yolov8s model
 </details>

-# RoadScene Vision Exploration
-**A Comparative Study of YOLOv8 and U-Net on Urban Driving Scenes**

 ## Overview
 This project explores two foundational deep learning approaches in computer vision—**object detection (YOLOv8)** and **semantic segmentation (U-Net)**—for understanding urban road scenes in the context of autonomous vehicles.
 Using a common dataset extracted from the **Waymo Open Dataset**, both models were trained and evaluated on identical image samples and class definitions: `Person`, `Vehicle`, `Traffic Light`, and `Sign Board`.